jairmilanes/angular-on-fire/README.md

 ```bash
 npm run test
 ```
-Visit [Jest](https://jestjs.io/docs/en/getting-started) documentation to learn more on how to create tests.
+Visit [Jest](https://jestjs.io/docs/en/getting-started) documentation to learn more on how to create and run tests with Jets.
+Visit the [Angular Testing Guide](https://angular.io/guide/testing) to lerna more about Angular tests.

 ## [E2E Tests](#e2e-tests)